Last Updated on

 Use of crayons is the simplest Easter egg colouring idea; one that your kid can try by himself without much effort.
 A simple floral design or even lines drawn across will look great.
 While using crayons, see that you use hard-boiled eggs that are warm but not too hot.
 This will help in getting a brighter design.
 This is because the wax will melt as soon as the crayon touches the warm egg and you wouldn’t need to press hard to make the designs dark.
 Poster paints are also a good option for older children.
 The final outcome will be neater as well.

 Why not keep tradition away this year and try this simple yet modern way of decorating Easter eggs?
 Paint the eggs yellow and leave them to dry completely.
 Draw faces with a black sketch pen or marker to create emojis like ‘happy’, ‘oh no!’, ‘sad’ ‘tee-hee’ and so on.
 Your kid will really love doing it!

 3. Using Rice

+Colouring Easter eggs with rice is a new trend.
 Dye rice with food colour and leave it for about 20-30 minutes.
 Let the eggs cool completely, after which you can apply glue to it.
 Roll the eggs on the rice and your pretty Easter eggs are ready.

 4. Blackboard Eggs

 Does your kid love writing on the blackboard?
 Then, here is a creative way of doing it.
 Paint the eggs black and let them dry.
-Next, draw designs with a chalk.
-You may also write Easter messages on it and then let the eggs do all the talking for you.
+Next, draw designs with chalk.
+You may also write Easter messages on it and let the eggs do all the talking for you.